-Jean-Claude Beton, the Algerian-born Frenchman who made Orangina a global brand rivalling American soft drink giants, has died at 88.
+Jean-Claude Beton, the Algerian-born Frenchman who made Orangina a global brand rivalling American soft drink giants, died on Monday in Marseille, age 88.

 French political and business leaders rushed to pay homage to the businessman who concocted a citrusy beverage, poured it into his iconic round bottle, and built an empire that rivalled American soft-drink giants.

 "We have lost an entrepreneur who helped Marseille shine across the world,” Jacques Pfister, the president of the city’s chamber of commerce and the former CEO of Orangina-Schweppes, said on Tuesday.
 “He was a communications genius.”